Above photo: TAD Spotmat #8

 2) The record lies upon a soft flat pad.
 The pad, known as a platter mat, serves to cushion the record, provide grip and will offer some vibration damping between record and the platter bearing.
 This type of mat may be used with or without a record clamp.

 3) Record is decoupled as much as is possible from the record player by limiting areas of contact between platter and mat and, with some, between mat and record.
 This will include a volume of air under the record.
-Record resonance's may be transmitted into this mat and dissipated or they may by design be allowed to dissipate in air.
-Isolation is an important ingredient in this scheme.
-This type of mat typically can not be used with a record clamp.
+Record resonance's may be transmitted into this mat and dissipated or they may by design be allowed to dissipate over time within the vinyl record itself.
+The record is decoupled from the platter in this scheme.

 An example of category 1: